-- 2.3.3 Transport Scotland published the 'Strategic Transport Projects Review' (STPR), and accompanying 'Strategic Environmental Assessment' (SEA), in 2008.
-The STPR considered a wide range of multimodal transport intervention options (including road and rail infrastructure, public transport and safety improvement options) across Scotland, including the A9 between Perth and Inverness. - 2.3.4 The STPR identified 29 major transport investment priorities to support the future growth of Scotland's businesses and communities, including dualling of the A9 between Perth and Inverness (Intervention 16).
+- 2.3.4 Transport Scotland published the STPR (Scottish Government, 2008), and accompanying 'Strategic Environmental Assessment' (SEA), in 2008.
+The STPR considered a wide range of multi-modal transport intervention options (including road and rail infrastructure, public transport and safety improvement options) across Scotland, including the A9 between Perth and Inverness. - 2.3.5 The STPR identified 29 major transport investment priorities as supporting the future growth of Scotland's businesses and communities, including dualling of the A9 between Perth and Inverness (Intervention 16).
 Within the context of the Government's commitment to planning for dualling of the A9, the STPR identified a number of targeted improvements as initial priorities.
 These included full dualling of the A9 between Dunblane and Inverness, and new grade separated junctions to reduce accidents and improve journey time reliability.
 The STPR identified that dualling the A9, as a priority trunk road intervention, would provide a significant contribution to delivering road safety, reliability and strategic economic objectives.

-- 2.3.5 The STPR SEA Environmental Report noted that A9 Dualling had the potential to affect biodiversity concerns, given the range of designated nature conservation sites adjacent to the existing route, highlighting that Habitats Regulations Assessment and Appropriate Assessment may be required at the local level.
+- 2.3.6 The STPR SEA Environmental Report noted that A9 Dualling had the potential to affect biodiversity concerns, given the range of designated nature conservation sites adjacent to the existing route, highlighting that Habitats Regulations Assessment and Appropriate Assessment may be required at the local level.
 The STPR SEA noted that visual and cultural heritage effects would be a concern due to the fact that the A9 runs through a number of National Scenic Areas and the Cairngorms National Park (CNP), and that there are also a range of historic designated sites in proximity.
 The STPR SEA noted a range of potentially beneficial effects with respect to road user safety and improved access to employment and services.
-In addition, the STPR SEA noted that A9 Dualling was not expected to have a significant impact on air quality or carbon dioxide emissions. - 2.3.6 The 29 investment priorities, published by the STPR, were chosen as they were identified as most effective in contributing towards sustainable economic growth and the Government's 'National Planning Framework' 2 (NPF) (2009).
-NPF2 was superseded in June 2014 by Scotland's third NPF which sets out a long-term vision for the development of Scotland.
+In addition, the STPR SEA noted that A9 Dualling was not expected to have a significant impact on air quality or carbon dioxide emissions. - 2.3.7 The 29 investment priorities, published by the STPR, were chosen as they were identified as most effective in contributing towards sustainable economic growth and the Government's 'National Planning Framework' 2 (NPF) (2009).
+NPF2 was superseded in June 2014 by Scotland's third NPF, which sets out a long-term vision for the development of Scotland.

-Infrastructure Investment Plan (IIP, 2011)
+Infrastructure Investment Plan (IIP) (2011 and 2015)

-- 2.3.7 In December 2011, the Cabinet Secretary for Infrastructure and Capital Investment launched the 'Government's Infrastructure Investment Plan' (IIP) (Scottish Government, 2011a) which set out priorities for investment and a long term strategy for the development of public infrastructure in Scotland.
-The IIP included a commitment to dual the A9, between Perth and Inverness, by 2025. - 2.3.8 A9 dualling between Perth and Inverness by 2025 was classed as a 'particularly significant' project compared to others within IIP.
+- 2.3.8 In December 2011, the Cabinet Secretary for Infrastructure and Capital Investment launched the Scottish Government's 'Infrastructure Investment Plan' (IIP) (Scottish Government, 2011b), which set out priorities for investment and a long-term strategy for the development of public infrastructure in Scotland.
+The IIP included a commitment to dual the A9, between Perth and Inverness, by 2025. - 2.3.9 A9 dualling between Perth and Inverness by 2025 was classed as a 'particular significant' project compared to others within IIP.
 This meant that a 'do nothing' approach of not dualling the A9 was discounted.
-The strategic commitment to A9 dualling was subsequently reiterated in the 2015 IIP.
+The strategic commitment to A9 dualling was since reiterated via the 2015 IIP.

-National Planning Framework 3 (NPF3, 2014)
+National Planning Framework 3 (NPF3) (2014)

-- 2.3.9 The Scottish Government's 'National Planning Framework' 3 (NPF3) (Scottish Government, 2014) sets the context for development planning in Scotland and sets out the Government's development priorities over the next 20-30 years.
-NPF3 specifically refers to the A9, highlighting the importance of its dualling to increase business accessibility across the rural north, increase business confidence and support investment throughout the region. - 2.3.10 NPF3 also acknowledges that the road network has an essential role to play in connecting cities by car, public transport and active travel, highlighting the commitment to completing the dualling of the A9 by 2025:
+- 2.3.10 The Scottish Government's 'National Planning Framework' 3 (NPF3) (Scottish Government, 2014) sets the context for development planning in Scotland and sets out the Government's national development priorities over the following 20-30 years.
+NPF3 specifically refers to the A9, highlighting the importance of its dualling to increase business accessibility across the rural north, increase business confidence and support investment throughout the region. - 2.3.11 NPF3 also acknowledges that the road network has an essential role to play in connecting cities by car, public transport and active travel, highlighting the commitment to complete the dualling of the A9 by 2025.